jpotter80/go-vols/rust/README.md

 }
 ```

-- `fn main() { ... }` defines the main function, the entry point of our program.
+- `fn main()` defines the main function, the entry point of our program.
 - `println!("GO VOLS!");` is a macro that prints "GO VOLS!" to the console.

 The `Cargo.toml` file is the configuration file for our Rust project.
-It specifies the project name, version, and any dependencies (though we don't have any for this simple program).
+It specifies the project name, version, and the path to our binary file.

+### Rust Edition

+In the `Cargo.toml` file, you'll see a line `edition = "2021"`.
+This specifies the Rust edition being used:

+- Editions allow Rust to evolve while maintaining backwards compatibility.
+- The 2021 edition is the latest stable edition as of this project's creation.
+- It includes various language improvements and new features.
+- For our simple program, the edition doesn't significantly impact the code.

+## Troubleshooting

+If you encounter any issues:

+1. Make sure you're in the correct directory when running `cargo run`
+2. Ensure that Rust and Cargo are correctly installed and added to your PATH
+3. Check that the `src/go_vols.rs` file exists and contains the correct code
+4. Verify that the `Cargo.toml` file correctly specifies the path to `go_vols.rs`

+If you're still having trouble, try running `cargo clean` followed by `cargo build` to rebuild the project from scratch.

 ## Next Steps